‘This Is Us’ Boss Debunks Wild Fan Theory About Teen Dad Malik

-This Is Us has a new cast of characters for Season 4, but one of them is a standout as fans try to figure out how they all connect to the Pearson clan.
+This Is Us has a new cast of characters for Season 4 and fans are trying to figure out how one new character, in particular, connects to the Pearson clan.

-In the This Is Us Season 4 premiere episode, titled “Strangers,” Asante Blackk (When They See Us) made his debut as Malik, a teenager and single dad of an infant daughter.
-While Malik’s parents Darnell (Omar Epps) and Kelly (Marsha Stephanie Blake) are supportive of his situation, he’s already thinking ahead to $10,000 pre-Ks for his baby girl, and he’s not ruling out some dirty drug dealings to pay her way.
+In the Season 4 premiere episode, titled “Strangers,” Asante Blackk (When They See Us) made his debut as Malik, a teenage single dad to an infant daughter.
+While Malik’s parents Darnell (Omar Epps) and Kelly (Marsha Stephanie Blake) are supportive of his situation, Malik is already thinking about his daughter’s future, specifically how he will be able to afford to enroll her in a $10,000-a-year pre-k.
+Malik is considering a wide-range of actions, including dealing drugs, to be able to afford her education.

-Last week, viewers also saw Mailk’s early tie-in to the Pearsons as he was introduced to Randall’s (Sterling K. Brown) daughter Deja (Lyric Ross) at a barbecue.
+Last week, viewers saw Malik’s early tie-in to the Pearsons as he was introduced to Randall’s (Sterling K. Brown) daughter Deja (Lyric Ross) at a barbecue.
 After Deja remarked that she heard Malik makes a good burger, the teen dad said he would give it “everything he’s got” for her.

-Indeed, sparks immediately flew and there’s no doubt these two will become a thing.
-Not only was Deja grinning from ear to ear when she returned home to her family’s new Philly digs, but on the This Is Us Instagram page, the question of Malik and Deja’s “ship” name is already being discussed. (“Maja” and “Dejic” are early favorites.)
+Sparks immediately flew between the two and there’s no doubt in fans’ minds they will become an item.
+Not only was Deja grinning from ear to ear when she returned home to her family’s new digs in Philadelphia, on the This Is Us Instagram page, the question of Malik and Deja’s “ship” name was already being discussed. (“Maja” and “Dejic” are early favorites.)

-Marie Claire posted a list of fan theories about Malik.
-Some fans noticed the car at the garage he works at had a worn-looking “Vote for Pearson” bumper sticker on it.
-On social media, some thought that signals that the scene at the garage took place a few years after Randall won the City Council election in Philadelphia.
+Marie Claire posted a list of theories fans have about Malik.
+Some noticed the car at the garage he works at had a worn-looking “Vote for Pearson” bumper sticker on it.
+On social media, some thought that indicated that the scene at the garage took place a few years after Randall won the City Council election in Philadelphia.

 In another theory posted on Twitter, some viewers think Deja is the mother to Malik’s son and that his scenes with the family take place after the fact.